Triple Net Lease Example: Annotated NNN Lease with CAM, Tax, and Audit Clauses

 "Tenant shall have the right, not more than once per Lease Year, to audit Landlord's books and records related to CAM, taxes, and insurance for the prior Lease Year.
 Tenant must exercise this right within 12 months of receiving the annual reconciliation statement.
 If the audit reveals an overcharge exceeding 5% of Tenant's actual share, Landlord shall pay Tenant's reasonable audit costs not to exceed $5,000.
 Findings shall be final and binding unless disputed within 90 days of the audit report."

 What this means: The 12-month audit window gives tenants a full year to review statements.
-The 5% threshold for cost-shifting is standard — it means the landlord only bears audit costs if there's a meaningful error, not a rounding discrepancy.
+The 5% threshold for cost-shifting is standard.
+The landlord only bears audit costs if there's a real error, not a rounding discrepancy.
 The $5,000 cap on reimbursable audit costs is reasonable for a single-property audit.

 Tenant audit rights are only valuable if tenants actually exercise them.
 A tenant who never audits provides no accountability check on the landlord's calculations.